mle-infrastructure/mle-toolbox/README.md

 pip install -e .
 ```

+By default this will only install the minimal dependencies (not including specialized packages such as `scikit-optimize`, `statsmodels`, etc.).
+To get all requirements for tests or examples you will need to install [additional requirements](requirements/).

 #### Setting Up Your Remote Credentials :see_no_evil:

 By default the toolbox will only run locally and without any GCS storage of your experiments.
 If you want to integrate the `mle-toolbox` with your SGE/Slurm clusters, you have to provide additional data.
 There 2 ways to do so: